dominiksalvet/asus-fan-control/readme.md

 * Not running fans under load appropriately
 * Spinning up fans in short performance peaks

-Asus-fan-control solves the problems above and even more. **Tested devices** with links to their first testers:
+AFC solves the problems above and even more. **Tested devices** with links to their first testers:

 | ASUS VivoBook | ASUS ZenBook  | ASUS ROG       | Others        |
 |---------------|---------------|----------------|---------------|